chef/chef/docs/dev/how_to/releasing_chef_infra.md

 ### Update the Docs Site

-If there are any new or updated resources the docs site will need to be updated.
+If there are any new or updated resources, the docs site will need to be updated.
 This is a `partially` automated process.
-If you are making a single resource update or changing wording it may just be easier to do it by hand.
+If you are making a single resource update or changing wording, it may just be easier to do it by hand.

 #### Resource Documentation Automation